your French knitting companion

 Why Recreate Instead of Buy a Pattern?

 Sometimes the perfect pattern simply doesn't exist.
-Maybe the sweater is vintage, discontinued, or a one-of-a-kind handmade piece.
-Or perhaps you've found a commercial sweater you love but want to knit it yourself in better yarn.
+Maybe the sweater is vintage, discontinued, or a one-of-a-kind handmade piece spotted on someone at a cafรฉ.
+Or perhaps you've found a commercial sweater you love but want to knit it yourself in a higher-quality yarn โ€” or in a color that the brand never produced.

 What You Need to Get Started